ldmontalvo/GEA/README.md

 nohup bash WGS11_filter_vcf.sh &
 date

 25. Transform the filtered vcf to PED format.
-In this conversion, I am using the file GCA_018697195.1_ASM1869719v1_assembly_report.txt in the Certhia reference genome to make a txt file with the access numbers and the corresponding chromosome name.
+In this conversion, I am using the file GCA_018697195.1_ASM1869719v1_assembly_report.txt in the Certhia reference genome to make a Txt file with the access numbers and the corresponding chromosome name.
 The file chr.names.txt has the access number in the first column and the chromosome names in the second.
 With chr.names.txt and the filtered vcf from the previous step, I ran the following line from WGS11_filter_vcf2.sh script. vcftools --vcf ../ImputationQC/wgs.wrens.filter.vcf --plink --chrom-map ../ImputationQC/chr.names.txt --out ../ImputationQC/wgs.wrensc55.upname

 bcftools annotate --rename-chrs ./chr.names.txt wgs.wrensc55.filter.vcf.recode.vcf > wgs.wrensc55.renamedChr.vcf

 26. We got the wgs.wrensc55.upname.ped and wgs.wrensc55.upname.map files from the previous step.
 We filter now by Linkage Disequilibrium with PLINK.
-First we get the estimates of R2 and the list of variants to prune. plink --ped ../ImputationQC/wgs.wrens.upname.ped --map ../ImputationQC/wgs.wrens.upname.map --aec --indep-pairwise 50 5 0.8 --make-bed --out ../ImputationQC/wgs.wren.ld
+First, we get the estimates of R2 and the list of variants to prune. plink --ped ../ImputationQC/wgs.wrens.upname.ped --map ../ImputationQC/wgs.wrens.upname.map --aec --indep-pairwise 50 5 0.8 --make-bed --out ../ImputationQC/wgs.wren.ld

 27. We got the wgs.wren.ld.bed, wgs.wren.ld.prune.in and wgs.wren.ld.prune.out files from the previous step.
 We used these files to filter LD with the following line in script WGS12_filter_LD.sh.